-- For Leibniz and Locke and Hume, we have both intuitive knowledge or immediate apprehension of some basic principles, and derivative knowledge of more complex statements. - Leibniz claimed that intuitive knowledge could not be explained by sense experience. - Locke and Hume, believing it to be just the result of a natural psychological ability to recognize similarities, differences, and contradictions, argue that this ability is acceptable to empiricists, and includes no appeal to innate ideas. - Still, Hume points out, our ability to identify relations of ideas applies only narrowly. - "The only objects of the abstract sciences or of demonstration are quantity and number...All other inquiries of men regard only matter of fact and existence and these are evidently incapable of demonstration.
+- For Leibniz and Locke and Hume, we have both intuitive knowledge or immediate apprehension of some basic principles, and derivative knowledge of more complex statements. - Leibniz claimed that intuitive knowledge could not be explained by sense experience. - Locke and Hume, believing it to be just the result of a natural psychological ability to recognize similarities, differences, and contradictions, argue that this ability is acceptable to empiricists, and includes no appeal to innate ideas. - Hume's division between relations of ideas and matters of fact allows him to maintain a commonsense view about the certainty and security of mathematics. - Still, Hume points out, our ability to identify relations of ideas applies only narrowly. - ► "The only objects of the abstract sciences or of demonstration are quantity and number...All other inquiries of men regard only matter of fact and existence and these are evidently incapable of demonstration.
 Whatever is may not be.
-No negation of a fact can involve a contradiction" (Enquiry XII.3, AW 599b). - For matters of fact, big questions remain
+No negation of a fact can involve a contradiction" (Enquiry XII.3, AW 599b). - For matters of fact, big questions remain.